petersulyok/smfc/README.md

 - CPU or System zone (zone 0) with fan names: FAN1, FAN2, etc.
 - Peripheral or HD zone (zone 1) with fan names: FANA, FANB, etc.

-On Super Micro server motherboards, there could be more predefined IPMI zones with different fan names (for example [#31](https://github.com/petersulyok/smfc/issues/31)).
+On Super Micro server motherboards, there could be more predefined IPMI zones with different fan names (see [issue #31](https://github.com/petersulyok/smfc/issues/31)).
-`smfc v3.8.0` and previous versions implemented _Swapped Zones_ feature to swap IPMI zone 0 and 1, from `smfc v4.0.0` the IPMI zones can be assigned freely to fan controllers providing more freedom and convince for the user.
+`smfc v3.8.0` and previous versions implemented _Swapped Zones_ feature to swap IPMI zone 0 and 1, from `smfc v4.0.0` the IPMI zones can be assigned freely to fan controllers providing more freedom and convince for the user (see `ipmi_zone=` parameter for more detail).

-In this service, the temperature-driven fan controllers have the following control logic:
+In `smfc`, temperature-driven fan controllers have the following control logic:

  1. it reads the zone's temperature
  2. it calculates a new fan level based on the user-defined control function and the temperature value of the zone